 Geofence workforce verification — where work counts is explicit

-Geofencing is only useful when it represents the job boundary — pad, post, wing, campus.
-Workforce Vision makes inside-fence check-in part of verified attendance, paired with checkout and proof modules.
+Geofencing is only useful when it represents the job boundary — pad, post, wing, campus lot.
+Workforce Vision makes inside-fence check-in the attendance rule, paired with checkout and proof modules.
+This guide is boundary-first: where work counts is explicit — not GPS breadcrumb tracking.

 What this guide covers

-Geofence clocks only help when the fence matches the real job boundary — pad, post, wing, or campus.
-This guide covers inside-fence check-in, checkout, and verified attendance.
+Geofence clocks only help when the fence matches the real job boundary — pad, post, wing, or campus zone.
+This guide covers boundary-first attendance: inside-fence check-in, outside flagged, checkout required — the policy layer GPS coordinates are judged against.

 A punch from the parking lot is not proof of work on site.
-Workforce Vision pairs geofence rules with shift scope, capture modules, and exports built for billing disputes.
+Workforce Vision pairs geofence rules with shift scope, capture modules, and exports built for billing disputes — start here if your fights are about “were they on the property?”

 Related topics